 First things first, this is funny!
 It’s funny because there’s truth in it, and based on how widely it was shared, it must be truth a lot of us can recognise!

 I can’t read this without vivid memories of past arguments with girlfriends.
 While I was trying to figure out what was wrong and what I could do about it, she was this confusing, upsetting ball of emotions.
 I would get overwhelmed and frustrated (and eventually angry) because I didn’t really have any emotional tools to engage with her in a way which got me what I wanted (to understand what was wrong and what needed to be done about it).

-Even now after too many relationships, a career as a manager, a whole lot of spiritual work and plenty of time to reflect and practice; Tink can generate emotion faster than I can process it.
-She can go from happy, to upset, to angry, to crying and back to calm much faster than I can keep up.
+Even now after too many relationships, a career as a manager, a whole lot of yoga and plenty of time to reflect and practice; Tink can generate emotion faster than I can process it.
+She can go from happy, to upset, to angry, to crying and back to calm before I’ve even started to respond to the first upset.
 By the time she’s calm again, I’m still figuring out what made her angry, what she needs, how I feel about that, what I need and how to talk about it.